-The recipes listed below use a variety of Southeast Asian ingredients like kaya, gula Melaka, coconut milk, condensed milk, pandan leaves, candied pineapple and banana.
+These 5 bread pudding recipes feature Southeast Asian ingredients like kaya (coconut egg jam), gula Melaka (palm sugar), coconut milk, condensed milk, pandan leaves, candied pineapple and banana.

 A bread pudding recipe featuring a local jam called kaya.